Airbus CFO says A330 production sustainable at six aircraft per month

-PARIS Airbus has not sold its last production slot for the current version of its A330 jet in 2019, but is confident of filling gaps in the production line for the rest of that year with further sales, finance director Harald Wilhelm said on Thursday.
+PARIS Airbus will run out of orders for the current version of its A330 jet in 2019, but is confident of filling gaps in the production line for the rest of that year with further sales, finance director Harald Wilhelm said on Thursday.

 The European planemaker is adequately covered with orders to sustain its planned production rate of six aircraft per month, he said, but suggested it has shelved for now plans to partially restore a recent output cut by going back to seven a month.